-The most important precondition is that the receivables are legally rightful and undisputed.
-On the basis of successfully implemented Energy-Contracting measures - like building insulation, boiler installation or energy monitoring systems- the Client has to confirm the performance by different quality securing instruments so that the ceded share of the Contracting-rate is legally rightful.
+The most important precondition is that the receivables are legal rightful and undisputed.
+On the basis of successful implemented Energy-Contracting measures - like building insulation, boiler installation or energy monitoring establishment - the Client has to confirm the performance by different quality securing instruments so that the ceded share of the Contracting-rate is legal rightful.
 Additionally the ceded receivables must be undisputed, meaning that the payment of the ceded Contracting-rates must be settled independently from the further performance of the ESCo regarding operation & maintenance or EC-guarantees.
-These preconditions can be met for the different EC business models as follows:
+These preconditions can be met through the models

-- Energy Supply Contracting with ceding of the Basic Service price of the rate, - Energy Performance Contracting with ceding of the fixed/accepted part of the rate or - ➤ Energy Performance Contracting with ceding of the total Contracting-rate in combination with a penalty or a bank guarantee in the case of an insufficient performance of the ESCO.
+- > Energy Supply Contracting with ceding of the Basic Service price of the rate, - Energy Performance Contracting with ceding of the fixed/accepted part of the rate or - Energy Performance Contracting with ceding of the total Contracting-rate in combination with a penalty or a bank guarantee in the case of an insufficient performance of the ESCO.